Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager

 Prerequisites

-• You must have a Fleet resource with one or more member cluster.
-If not, follow the quickstart to create a Fleet resource with a hub cluster, and then join Azure Kubernetes Service (AKS) clusters as members.
+• You must have a Kubernetes Fleet resource with one or more member clusters.
+If you don't have one, follow the quickstart to create a Kubernetes Fleet resource with a hub cluster.
+Then, join Azure Kubernetes Service (AKS) clusters as members.

-Recommendation: Ensure your AKS member clusters are configured so that you can test placement using the cluster properties you're interested in (location, node count, resources, or cost).
+Ensure that your AKS member clusters are configured so that you can test placement by using the cluster properties that interest you (location, node count, resources, or cost).

 • Set the following environment variables: